 When taken together, culture and family of origin can exert a strong influence on the way we think about relationship, creating barriers the mutuality that couples need in order to be successful long term.

-If you are a couple and don’t have a couples therapist to walk with you and help you achieve your dream relationship, then let’s connect on the phone and see how I can help you get to your results much faster.
+If you are a couple and don’t have a couples therapist to walk with you every step of the way to help you get a lasting relationship based on enduring love, let’s connect by phone and see how I can help you get the results you want much faster.

 Looking forward to speaking with you soon.